CodeWithFin/trader-chronicles/README.md

-# Trader Chronicles - Backtesting Strategy Log
+# Trader Chronicles - Trade Journal

-A full-stack Next.js application for tracking, analyzing, and fine-tuning trading strategies through comprehensive backtesting data visualization and analytics.
+A full-stack Next.js application for logging trades, tracking performance, and analyzing trading activity with comprehensive data visualization and analytics.

 ## 🚀 Features